-14 Common macOS Catalina Problems & How to Fix Them
+15 Common macOS Catalina Problems & How to Fix Them

 Apple

 This is how you can fix macOS Catalina problems on your Mac.
-We’re now well into the macOS 10.15 release and there are many updates out, but users are still running into issues.
+In 2020 we’re seeing new macOS 10.5.4 problems pop up including file transfer issues and sleep issues.

 Sometimes you will need to wait for Apple to release a new update, but for the most part, you can solve macOS Catalina problems on your own using this guide.